Logo

 There are a lot of tools for configuring push notifications for web applications.
 The most popular are:

 • Webpushr.
 This tool is free for up to 10,000 subscribers.
-For more than that, the price starts at $28 per month.
+For more than that, the price starts at $29 per month for up to 50,000 subscribers and grows alongside the number of subscribers.
 Webpushr offers a WordPress plugin and supports all popular browsers such as Chrome, Firefox, Safari (macOS only), Microsoft Edge, and Opera.

 • Pushnami.
 This platform offers web push notification functionality with pricing starting at $0.01 per subscriber.
-Pushnami supports all major browsers (Chrome, Firefox, Safari , Microsoft Edge, and Opera) and Android devices.
+Pushnami supports all major browsers (Chrome, Firefox, Safari , Microsoft Edge, and Opera), as well as Android and iOS devices.

 • OneSignal.
 This tool allows you to send messages through desktop and mobile browsers.
 It supports all major browsers including Chrome, Firefox, Safari, Microsoft Edge, and Opera.
 OneSignal offers a free plan with limited functionality and the opportunity to send notifications to up to 10,000 recipients per message.
 Paid plans start from $9 per month.